core-hacked/SimpleLoader-Revamped/README.md

  Keep in mind this does not have any encryption or protection, It can be cracked by people.

  This is a port of WilsonPublic's Github SimpleLoader made in C#.
-This ports SimpleLoader into .NET 5 from the .NET Framework
+This ports SimpleLoader into .NET 6 WPF from WinForms .NET5

  ## Changes: